This site is privately owned and is not affiliated with any government agency. Learn more here

 If you or a member of your family participates in the benefit programs below, then you may automatically be eligible for LIHEAP based on your income:

 Eligible households can only apply for LIHEAP assistance from October 1st until April 30th each year.
 LIHEAP applications cannot be submitted year-round.
-However, you can apply for the Weatherization Program at any time of the year.

 To apply for LIHEAP in Montana, complete the following three steps:

 Learn what documents and information you need to complete the process on page 10 here.

 Find your nearest LIHEAP office contact information, and mailing address here.